-The Institute of Development Studies at Massey University hosts the Tourism and the Sustainable Development Goals Conference January 24-25, 2019 at the Albany campus, Auckland, New Zealand.
+The Institute of Development Studies at Massey University hosted the Tourism and the Sustainable Development Goals Conference January 24-25, 2019 at the Albany campus, Auckland, New Zealand.

 - What are examples of tourism delivering on its potential to be more inclusive, equitable and sustainable?

 - How can tourism in New Zealand be more inclusive, equitable and sustainable?

 - Will the conference streams have livestreaming and recorded video? – (yes!)

 - Will the videos be online other platforms in which the videos can be embedded on other websites?

 - How can remote participants engage the event?